yibo-geomatique/dashboard/Processes/Readme.md

 ## Automatising processes

-*TBD: OpenMOLE script and embedding, or docker file; issue of I/O generic specification*
+*TBD: OpenMOLE script and embedding, or docker file*

+Issue of I/O generic specification: system (types? ontology?) allowing for an automatic checking of compatibilities and coupling of processes (additional layer to the OpenMOLE workflow validation system, taking into account complex types -> use the scala compilator for this?)